jsloop42/dreamlisp/README.md

 "Doe"
 ```

-Hash map does not gurantee ordering of elements.
-Here the first expression uses strings as keys, where as the second one uses a keyword.
-Keywords has same sematics as that of Clojure keyword.
+Hash map does not guarantee ordering of elements.
+Here the first expression uses strings as keys, whereas the second one uses a keyword.
+Keywords have the same semantics as that of Clojure keyword.
 We use `def` to bind a value to a variable.
 Here we bind the hash-map to the variable `person`.

-When using keyword in the function position of a list with argument as a hash-map, we get the value associated with that key in the hash-map if present, else `nil`.
+When using keyword in the function position of a list with the argument as a hash-map, we get the value associated with that key in the hash-map if present, else `nil`.
 If we are using a different key type, we can use the `get` function to get the value associated with the key as in the last expression.

 #### Keyword